Acoustic-Control-Systems/interview_assessment_task_python/README.md

 # Candidate Assessment Repository

 Welcome to the candidate assessment repository.
 Follow these steps to complete your task and submit your work.
+Description of the task you find in [task_description.md](task_description.md)

 ## Getting Started